Android Tutorial: Writing your own Content provider

 android:name=".provider.LentItemsProvider"

-/>
+android:writePermission="de.openminds.samples.cpsample.lentitems.WRITE" />

-You use a <provider> element for each content provider you want to register.
-Of its many attributes you usually will use only authorities, name and maybe one of the permission attributes.
+You use a &lt;provider&gt; element for each content provider you want to register.
+Of its many attributes you usually will use authorities, name and possibly one of the permission attributes.

 The name attribute simply is the fully qualified class name of your ContentProvider subclass.
 As always it is possible to use a simple “.” for the default-package of your application.

 I have explained the rules for authorities in detail in the post about content provider clients.
-It should be akin to Java’s package name-conventions and must be unique among all content providers on any device it is going to be installed on.
-So don’t be sloppy with the provider’s authority.
+It should be akin to Java's package naming conventions and must be unique among all content providers on any device it is going to be installed on.
+So don't be sloppy with the provider's authority.

 When to use content providers